wp-plugins/google-maps-route-plugin/readme.txt

 = How do I define all the locations for my Google Maps Route ? =

-Through Map Routes > Add New Location you can “Add New Location” to the list of locations and view all your locations in Map Routes > List Locations.
+Through `Map Routes > Add New Location` you can “Add New Location” to the list of locations and view all your locations in Map Routes > List Locations.

-= How do I get customization or new plugins made =
+= How do I get customization or new plugins made ? =

 You can hire us to make customizations / plugins / themes.
-[Contact Us](http://netmadeez.com/contact "Contact US")
+[Contact Us](http://netmadeez.com/contact "Contact Us")

 == Screenshots ==